Frequently Asked Questions

 The basics of arbitration

 Arbitration is a private, out-of-court dispute resolution process where parties agree to submit their disagreement to one or more impartial third-party arbitrators.
-Unlike traditional litigation, arbitration is typically less formal, faster, and often more cost-effective.
-The arbitrator(s) review evidence, hear arguments from both sides, and then issue a decision, known as an award, which is generally binding and legally enforceable, with very limited grounds for appeal.
-This consensual process allows parties to choose their decision-maker and often tailor the procedural rules, offering a more flexible and confidential alternative to public court proceedings.
-Unlike traditional arbitration, DecisionLayer uses an artificial intelligence to quickly, inexpensively and fairly review evidence and arguments.
+Unlike traditional litigation, arbitration is typically less formal, faster, and more cost-effective.
+Arbitrator(s) generally review evidence, hear arguments from both sides, and then issue a decision, known as an award, which is generally binding and legally enforceable, with very limited grounds for modification or appeal.
+This consensual process allows parties to choose their decision-maker and the procedural rules that will govern the dispute, thereby offering a more flexible alternative to public court proceedings.
+Unlike traditional arbitration, DecisionLayer uses an artificial intelligence to quickly, inexpensively, and fairly review evidence and arguments.

-What rules and laws does DecisionLayer.ai apply in deciding arbitration?
+What rules and laws apply in a DecisionLayer arbitration?

-Certain jurisdictions may prohibit AI-based arbitration and require that the arbitrator be a human being.
-In these disputes, DecisionLayer may reject a case, refuse to render a decision, use a human arbitrator, or some combination.
+Certain jurisdictions may prohibit AI-based arbitration and require that the arbitrator be a natural person.
+In such cases, DecisionLayer may reject a case, refuse to render a decision, use a human arbitrator to finalize an award, or coordinate with the parties to determine an alternative method to adjudicate the dispute.

 Are there certain types of cases that cannot or should not be submitted to DecisionLayer?

-Laws in certain jurisdictions may prevent certain disputes from being submitted to arbitration, for instance, relating to workplace sexual harassment, family law disputes and criminal matters.
-Additionally, certain jurisdictions have laws that may limit cases from being submitted to arbitration - for instance, in California, any consumer dispute with a value of less than $12,500 may be moved to California Small Claims court.
+Cases in which the parties have not agreed to adjudicate their dispute via DecisionLayer should not be submitted to DecisionLayer and may be rejected by DecisionLayer.
+Certain jurisdictions may also prohibit certain disputes from being submitted to arbitration as a matter of public policy, for instance, relating to workplace sexual harassment, family law disputes, and criminal matters.
+Additionally, certain jurisdictions have laws that may limit cases from being submitted to arbitration.

-What happens if I ignore being served a case notice from DecisionLayer.ai?
+What happens if I ignore being served a case notice from DecisionLayer?

-If you ignore being served, a default judgment may be entered against you.
-This means that you may 'lose' the case, and may be liable to pay the plaintiff / Claimant the amount they have demanded, in addition to other potential penalties.
+If you ignore being served, a default order may be entered against you.
+This means that you may 'lose' the case and may be liable to pay the Claimant the amount they have demanded.

 What happens if I lie or mislead DecisionLayer?

-While DecisionLayer is entitled to take the arguments and evidence of parties at face value, if DecisionLayer determines that you are lying, it may draw inferences against you or enter a default judgment against you.
-Separately, depending on circumstances, lying to DecisionLayer may constitute fraud and expose you to further claims against your counterparty, from DecisionLayer itself, or, depending on severity, may rise to the level of criminal misconduct.
+While DecisionLayer is entitled to take the arguments and evidence at face value, if DecisionLayer determines that you are lying, it may draw inferences against you or enter an order or Arbitral Decision against you.
+Depending on circumstances, lying to DecisionLayer may also constitute fraud and expose you to further claims by your counterparty or by DecisionLayer itself.
+Depending on the severity, lying may rise to the level of criminal misconduct.

 Is this really enforceable?